mikepfrank/GLaDOS/README.md

 your `sh`- or `bash`-compatible Unix shell.
 Before running it, make sure `python3` is in your path and that it invokes the Python version 3 executable.
-You should run this script from here, the top-level directory of the repo (it looks for the GLaDOS code in the `src/` subdirectory).
+You should run this script from here, the top-level directory of the GLaDOS/ file hierarchy (it looks for the actual GLaDOS code in the `src/` subdirectory).

 ## Usage of GladOS